Hate American Made ////// Waco Siege

 Be on alert.

-And minutes later, another hole is punched into the back side of the compound.
+Vehicle with a large battering arm rips into the second floor of the compound and minutes later another hole is punched into the back side of the compound.
+At 8.05.14,

 At 9.20 a.m., an armored vehicle returns to the compound and bashes another hole in the front wall of the compound, taking out the front door.